 We’ve used the Science Comics books occasionally during our travels.
 While experiencing snorkeling in Bali and Lombok, we read Coral Reefs: Cities of the Ocean.
 And when the pandemic started, we read Plagues: The Microscopic Battlefield as a way to understand how pandemics happen and how vaccine research works.

-Class-based worldschooling resources
+Class-based and community-based worldschooling resources

 For families who travel often, signing up your kids for regularly scheduled extracurricular and enrichment activities can be challenging.
 Similarly, families living outside their home country may have a hard time finding local enrichment classes for their kids.